A Universal Ordinary Differential Equation: Generating fast growing functions

 \section{Generating fast growing functions}

 Our construction crucially relies on our ability to build functions of arbitrary growth.
-At the end of this section, we obtain a function $\fastgentext$ with a straightforward specification: for any infinite sequence $a_0,a_1,\ldots$ of positive numbers, we can find a suitable $\alpha\in\R$ such that $\fastgen(\alpha,n)\geqslant a_n$ for all $n\in\N$.
-Furthermore, we can ensure that $\fastgen(\alpha,\cdot)$ is increasing.
+At the end of this section, we obtain a function $\fastgentext$ with a straightforward specification: for any infinite sequence $a_0,a_1,\ldots$ of positive numbers, we can find a suitable $\alpha\in\R$ such that $\fastgen(\alpha;n)\geqslant a_n$ for all $n\in\N$.
+Furthermore, we can ensure that $\fastgen(\alpha;\cdot)$ is increasing.
 Notice, and this is the key point, that the definition of $\fastgentext$ is independent of the sequence $a$: a single generable function (and thus differential system) can have arbitrary growth by simply tweaking its initial value.

 Our construction builds on the following lemma proved by \cite{Bank75}, based on an example of \cite{BBV37}.
 The proof essentially relies on the function $\tfrac{1}{2-\cos(x)-\cos(\alpha x)}$ which is generable and well-defined for all positive $x$ if $\alpha$ is irrational.
-By carefully chosing $\alpha$, we can make $\cos(x)$ and $\cos(\alpha x)$ simultaneously arbitrary close to $1$.
+By carefully choosing $\alpha$, we can make $\cos(x)$ and $\cos(\alpha x)$ simultaneously arbitrary close to $1$.
+This function is illustrated on Figure~\ref{fig:pre_fastgen}.